 This point has so many levels we need it make it twice.
 There’s usually a pattern that emerges to where the best places to eat are and once you know the secret, you’ll know what to look for.
 Once we discovered Muslim Hotels in Sri Lanka our eyes were opened to a whole load of breakfast possibilities.
 We weren’t a fan of dining out in Uzbekistan until we found out the guest house meals on offer were to die for and shops will sell you beer if you just ask for it.
 Knowing whether your best bets for tasty snacks are on the streets, in cafes, from holes in the wall or in the supermarkets is like gold dust.

 6. Judge what’s on offer, not on looks

 ‘The quality of the food is inversely proportional to the quality of a restaurant’s sign.‘

 You don’t want to eat at place that splashes out on it’s decor and tacky menu instead of what you’re going to put in your mouth.
-This must ring true to literally anybody that’s been to India.
+This must ring true to absolutely anybody that’s been to India.
 Most of the best food can be found in cosy, shabby-chic settings.
 And don’t even think about the hygiene – the standards won’ be better in that fancy western cafe they’re just better at hiding it.